 Now go build something!
 You rock(et).

 Wait what!?
 Almost at the end and no quote?
 Well ok, here’s one.
 From me.
 That I just made up.
 Use it.

 How to launch a new service or product?
 Easy!
 Team up with great people, let the cloud be your launchpad and serverless your rocket fuel.
 Liftoff!

 Oh, and by the way, wouldn’t it be great if there was a company that were experts at running design sprints AND had the people, tools and processes to get things out in the real world?
 Sounds very unicorny right?

 We were very early in adopting the design sprint as a great tool in our way of working, but where other companies leave you with a clickable prototype in Invision (to be filed away and forgotten) we make sure you get a product on the market.

 At Humblebee we have delivered several products with this approach.
-You can read all about them here.
+You can read all about them at our work page